What is ‘positive mental health’?

 When we see others struggle, it triggers discomfort in ourselves.
 Our desire is to fix things for them but often our intensity can result in further stress.
 Learning to resolve our own discomfort using Logosynthesis allows us to better support others by meeting them where they are at and creating a supportive space for them to do their own work.

-Learn this preferred tool for positive mental health:
+Learn this preferred model for positive mental health: